adam-maj/adam-maj/README.md

 ### about me
 - I'm currently focused on building [thirdweb](https://github.com/thirdweb-dev) and making 10x improvements to the web3 development experience
-- In the past I've worked as in ML, and love building fundamentals based projects (I've made a neural network engine from scratch, NLP chatbot engine, reinforcement learning environment, etc.)
+- In the past I've worked as ML engineer, and love building fundamentals based projects (I've made a neural network engine from scratch, NLP chatbot engine, reinforcement learning environment, etc.)
 - I've explored/want to explore computational neuroscience/biology, game development, VR/AR development, and low-level/embedded systems more

 ## reach out